wincle626/Hikey970_Linux_Installation/README.md

 5. No access to AI core yet

+6. No Mali G72 userspace binary driver, hence no OpenCL support at the moment

 # Sovled Issues

 1. Use resize2fs command to expand the full partition size.
 Install GParted (sudo apt install gparted) and resize the rootfs parition